marnen/middleman-breadcrumbs/README.md

 ## Usage

 In your view files, just call `breadcrumbs(current_page)` to display breadcrumbs.
+By default, this will use the separator and wrapper defined in the `config.rb` file.

 If you want to override the separator or wrapper defined in the `config.rb` file, pass the appropriate options to the `breadcrumbs` method:

 ```erb
 <%= breadcrumbs(current_page, separator: ' ||| ', wrapper: :div) %>